Care Experience - Joanna Hughes Solicitor Apprenticeships

 I would be delighted to introduce your organisation to these charities, or you may wish to look into how you as employer can sign your organisation up to the Government Care Leaver Covenant, as I have done.

 Bethany Taylor is the first care-experienced solicitor to qualify via a solicitor apprenticeship, and is now a successful property litigator at a large global law firm.
-Beth is an Advisory Board member to the Care Leaver Covenant.
+Beth is an Advisory Board member to the Care Leaver Covenant, and won a Special Recognition Award at the Government Apprenticeship and Skills Awards 2025.
 (She is also my friend!)

 Scroll to Top